melontini/bootloader-unlock-wall-of-shame/brands/sony/README.md

 - Jolla provides first-class support for installing [Sailfish OS] on select Xperias.

 Since Sony likes to ruin a perfect thing:
 - Sony requires you to request an unlock code from their [Unlock Service].
 They can pull the plug anytime.
-You have to send your IMEI and agree to warranty voiding.
+You have to send your IMEI and agree to possible warranty voiding (many have had their phones repaired/replaced under warranty even after unlocking, just simply flash stock and lock before doing warranty).

 Some carrier locked and US devices can never be unlocked.
 On Sony devices ([but not all?][service-menu-gone]) you can check if the bootloader is unlockable using the service menu.